Columbus Criminal Attorney

 Columbus Criminal Attorney Adam G. Burke has successfully represented clients in federal and state courts in Columbus, Ohio, and surrounding areas.

 Attorney Adam Burke offers Free Consultations.
 Have questions about your Ohio criminal case?
 Click or call for a free and confidential case evaluation in person or by phone.

 Adam Burke is an experienced Columbus criminal defense attorney.
-He offers dedicated criminal defense of misdemeanor, felony and federal offenses in Franklin County, Delaware County, Pickaway County and Surrounding Counties in Ohio.
+He offers a dedicated criminal defense of misdemeanor, felony, and federal offenses in Franklin County, Delaware County, Pickaway County, and surrounding counties in Ohio.

 His mission is to deliver unsurpassed legal services to clients facing criminal charges in Columbus and throughout Central Ohio.